 Supervisors must be licensed attorneys or individuals otherwise qualified to supervise.
 Students wishing to be supervised by someone other than a licensed attorney who is admitted to a Bar, in good standing, with at least five (5) years of experience must request approval from the Director of Field Placements.
 You may not earn credit for work performed under the supervision of a family member or relative or for work performed at a family member’s or relative’s office, agency, or firm.

-You must begin their fieldwork by the second week of the semester, and you must work at least ten (10) weeks at their field placement (thirteen (13) weeks is highly recommended).
+You must begin your fieldwork by the second week of the semester, and you must work at least ten (10) weeks at the field placement, though thirteen (13) weeks is highly recommended.
 Your work should be spread out relatively evenly over the semester.
 Any exceptions require approval from the Director of Field Placements.

 You cannot receive credit for work performed prior to the start of the semester in which you are enrolled.

 Students requesting to earn credit at placements where they have already worked, interned, volunteered, or externed, must submit a Petition for Repeat Field Placement to the Director of Field Placements.